2015 Pearl Meister Greengard Prize to honor Helen H. Hobbs, M.D., pioneering geneticist

 PEARL MEISTER GREENGARD PRIZE:

 The Pearl Meister Greengard Prize, awarded annually by The Rockefeller University, was established by Dr. Paul Greengard, the University’s Vincent Astor Professor, and his wife, the sculptor Ursula von Rydingsvard.
 Dr. Greengard donated his monetary share of the 2000 Nobel Prize in Medicine to Rockefeller and, in partnership with generous supporters of the University, created this major international prize.
 Named in memory of Dr. Greengard’s mother, who died giving birth to him, the Pearl Meister Greengard Prize provides recognition of the accomplishments of women in science.
+The Prize carries a $100,000 honorarium.

 THE ROCKEFELLER UNIVERSITY:

 Founded in 1901, The Rockefeller University is a world-renowned center for biomedical research.
-Its 73 independent laboratories are contributing to the understanding and treatment of cancer, heart disease, neurological and psychiatric conditions, infections and autoimmune disorders, and many other health concerns.
-Thirty-four Rockefeller scientists are members of the National Academy of Sciences.
+Its 78 independent laboratories are contributing to the understanding and treatment of cancer, heart disease, neurological and psychiatric conditions, infections and autoimmune disorders, and many other health concerns.
+Thirty-five Rockefeller scientists are members of the National Academy of Sciences.
 Twenty-four researchers associated with the University throughout its history have been awarded the Nobel Prize

 Media interested in covering the Pearl Meister Greengard Prize or seeking footage should contact Hallie Kapner at 917-699-0014 or firstname.lastname@example.org.